Biden announces another $800 million to support Ukraine military

 In a renewed effort to support Ukraine's military, President Biden announced the U.S. is providing another $800 million to help Ukrainian forces fight in the east of the Donbas region, where fighting has recently intensified.
 And he plans to ask Congress for more funding next week.

-The new package includes heavy artillery weapons, ammunition and tactical drones, the president said Thursday morning.
+The new package includes heavy artillery, ammunition and tactical drones, the president said Thursday morning.

 "With the latest disbursement, I've almost exhausted the drawdown authority I have, that Congress authorized for Ukraine," Biden said, explaining weapons need to keep flowing to Ukraine "without interruption" for the next phase of its fight against Russia.